Royal Academy of Science, Letters and Fine Arts of Belgium: Location

-The Academy is headquartered in the Academy Palace (Paleis der Academiën (Dutch) / Palais des Académies (French)), which is on Hertogsstraat (Dutch) / Rue Ducale (French) in Brussels.
+The Academy is headquartered in the Academy Palace, which is on the Rue Ducale/Hertogstraat in Brussels.

-By a royal decree of 30 April 1876, the Palace was put at the disposition of the two existing Belgian academies, the Royal Academy of Science, Letters and Fine Arts of Belgium and the Académie royale de Médecine de Belgique (fr) founded in 1841.
-Three further academies came to share the space: the Académie royale de Langue et de Littérature françaises (fr), founded in 1920 by Jules Destrée; in 1938 the Koninklijke Vlaamse Academie voor Wetenschappen, Letteren en Schone Kunsten van België as independent Dutch-language academy (now the Royal Flemish Academy of Belgium for Science and the Arts) and the Koninklijke Academie voor Geneeskunde van België (nl) (Dutch counterpart of Académie royale de Médecine de Belgique in French i.e. Royal Society of Medicine of Belgium) also founded in 1938.
+Through a royal decree issued on 30 April 1876, the palace was put at the disposal of the two existing French-speaking Belgian academies: the Royal Academy of Science, Letters and Fine Arts of Belgium, which had been founded in 1772, and the Royal Academy of Medicine of Belgium (Académie royale de Médecine de Belgique) founded in 1841.

+Three further academies came to share the space in the 20th century: the French-speaking Royal Academy of French Language and Literature of Belgium (Académie royale de langue et de littérature françaises de Belgique or ARLLFB), founded in 1920; the Dutch-speaking Royal Academy of Science, Letters and Fine Arts of Belgium (Koninklijke Academie voor Wetenschappen, Letteren en Schone Kunsten van België), founded in 1938 and called since 1999 the Royal Flemish Academy of Belgium for Science and the Arts (Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten or KVAB); and the Dutch-speaking Royal Academy of Medicine of Belgium (Koninklijke Academie voor Geneeskunde van België), also founded in 1938.